-The directors of the Company who held office during the year and were re-appointed during the Annual General Meeting of the 3 May 2011 were:
+The directors of the Company who held office during the period under review were: Martin Galea (appointed on the 27 February 2012)

 Joseph F.X.
+Zahra

-Zahra Roderick E. D. Chalmers Gaston Debono Grech Tonio Depasquale Javier Fernández-Cid Plañiol Andrés Jiménez Herradón Michael Sparberg (resigned on the 29 July 2011) Lino Spiteri Paul Testaferrata Moroni Viani Martin Galea (appointed 27 February 2012)
+Roderick E. D. Chalmers (resigned on the 20 June 2012)

-Pedro López Solanes was re-appointed as an executive director by the Board during the meeting held following the Annual General meeting of the 3 May 2011.
+Gaston Debono Grech

+Tonio Depasquale

+Javier Fernández-Cid Plañiol

+Pedro López Solanes (appointed on the 20 April 2012)

+Frederick Mifsud Bonnici (appointed on the 21 August 2012)

+Lino Spiteri

+Paul Testaferrata Moroni Viani

+Andrés Jimenez Herradon (not re-appointed on the 20 April 2012)

+Felipe Navarro López de Chicheri was appointed by the Board of Directors in line with Article 100 of the Memorandum and Articles of Association.